 US’s Unmanned Combat Air Vehicles

-Low-Cost Attritable Strike Unmanned Aerial System Demonstration (LCASD)
+Kratos XQ-58 Valkyrie: Low-Cost Attritable Strike Unmanned Aerial System Demonstration (LCASD)

-The Air Force Research Laboratory has awarded target drone builder Kratos a contract to execute what it calls a Low-Cost Attritable Strike Unmanned Aerial System Demonstration (LCASD).
 This proof-of-concept initiative is centered on creating a (relatively) cheap unmanned combat aircraft that the USAF can afford to lose in combat, even opting to do so willingly by sending it on a one-way mission if need be.
 Alternatively, if the vehicle had the range to return to friendly territory, it could be repeatedly recovered and launched again on other missions, even from small bases without runways.
 The contract’s total value is $40.8 million, with Air Force contribution is only up around $7 million,

+The role of the LCAAT is to escort the F-22 or F-35 during combat missions, and to be able to deploy weapons or surveillance systems.
 The LCASD system KUSD will provide a configurable design for multiple variants, anticipated to perform various missions that could require Nap-of-The-Earth (NOE) Flight, Cruising at High Altitudes, Defensive Counter Air (DCA) Maneuvers, Offensive Counter Air (OCA) Maneuvers, the Suppression of Enemy Air Defenses (SEAD), and the Destruction of Enemy Air Defenses (DEAD).
 Additionally, the System will also incorporate performance capability including extreme agility for missile avoidance maneuvers to improve survivability.

 The Kratos LCASD design will meet, or in certain cases significantly exceed, the following stated Air Force goals for the program: